pugmajere/pledge4justice/index.md

 1. Expect accountability of police by reducing the scope of "qualified immunity", or possibly eliminating it entirely.
    -  We should be holding police to a very high standard.
+1. Ensure that funding for public defenders is tied to funding for District Attorneys.
+   -  Public defendeers should be able to spend as much time on a case as the prosecuting attorney is able to.
+Clients should not meet their defense attorney 5 minutes before they are due in court.

 ## Base standard of Living